actusfrf/actus-webapp/ReadMe.md

 ### Windows:
 * Install MongoDB as a service.
 * Add the MongoDB bin folder to the PATH environment variable.
 * On installation nodejs will add itself to the PATH environment variable.
-If npm can't be run in PowerShell add it to the PATH variable.
+If npm can't be run in PowerShell or CMD add it to the PATH variable.

-Start services and set up the database for running the app locally by running the start script in your PowerShell terminal
+Start services and set up the database for running the app locally by running the start script in your terminal

 ```sh
 # actus-webapp/